Mutalenic/air-quality-data/README.md

 ### Usage

-Run live server by the following command:
+Run the live server by the following command:

 `npm start`